A Table Full Of Joy

 Instructions

-• Rinse fruit and peel.
+• Rinse oranges and peel.
 Scrape away any extra fruit that is still attached to the peel.
-Leaving the pith (the white part on the peel) is okay.
+Leaving the pith (the white part on the peel) is okay but may casue it to be more bitter.

 • Slice peels into thin strips.